Remember when we were young and we used to make or have help making our Halloween costumes?

 YOU’LL NEED • Baby bonnet • Felt • Cardboard • Fabric glue • Needle and thread • Ribbon • Self-adhesive Velcro tabs • Also: tank top, plaid skirt, dog tags (keep long to avoid a safety hazard) and high-top sneakers

 * Snip a mohawk.
-Trim brim off bonnet.
-Cut a 2-by-8-inch strip of felt and make three 2-inch slits spaced a half inch apart along its length.
+Trim brim off the bonnet.
+Cut a 2-by-8-inch strip of felt and make three 2-inch slits spaced a half-inch apart along its length.
 Cut three cardboard triangles 4 inches tall by 2 inches wide; cover with six felt triangles.
-Insert base of triangles into slits in felt strip, fold over a half-inch seam on bottom and glue in place.
-Pin strip with triangles facing up on bonnet and then whip stitch to bonnet.
+Insert the base of triangles into slits in the felt strip, fold over a half-inch seam on the bottom, and glue in place.
+Pin strip with triangles facing up on a bonnet and then whip stitch to the bonnet.

 * Create wrist cuffs.
 Cut lengths of ribbon and attach Velcro to each end.

 If you enjoyed this post you may also like…